What are IPP sentences?

 But this proposal appears to have run aground.
 Although it was debated by MPs when they considered proposals to be included in the Victims and Prisoners Act, it was not supported by the Conservative government, and it was not taken forward.
 The 2024 general election brought a change of government, but no obvious change of direction – early signs indicate that Labour ministers are not convinced by the feasibility of a resentencing exercise.

-One of the former judges, Lord Thomas, is leading an expert working group convened by the Howard League to look for other ways to tackle the problem.
-It includes psychiatrists, a psychologist, prison lawyers, a probation officer, and an adviser with personal experience of serving an IPP sentence in prison.
+The Howard League is working for a breakthrough.
+We convened an expert working group, led by Lord Thomas of Cwmgiedd, a former Lord Chief Justice of England and Wales, to explore ways to protect the public while ending the IPP scandal for good.
+The group includes psychiatrists, a psychologist, prison lawyers, a probation officer, and an adviser with personal experience of serving an IPP sentence in prison.

 We need to see more progress to help people who were given two-strike sentences before IPP sentences were introduced in 2005.
 A good start would be for the Ministry of Justice to identify who is serving these sentences and recognise them, similarly to how the IPP action plan recognises people on IPP sentences.
 Perhaps the IPP action plan could be extended to include people on two-strike sentences – a move that would not require new legislation.